farzadrastegar/setup-hadoop/README.md

 5. Prepare /etc/yum.repos.d in every node.

    5.1.
-Login to one of cluster nodes and make a copy of its ssh directory.
+Make ssh to the repository server passwordless.
+In order to do so, login to one of cluster nodes and make a copy of its ssh directory.
+Then, send the copy to the repository server/

+         $ ssh USERNAME-HERE@NODE1-IP-ADDRESS-HERE
+         $ tar cvzf ssh.tar.gz ~/.ssh
+         $ scp ssh.tar.gz ROOT-USERNAME-HERE@REPOSITORY-SERVER-IP-HERE:~
-         $ ssh USER@NODE1-ADDRESS
+         $ ssh ROOT-USERNAME-HERE@REPOSITORY-SERVER-IP-HERE
-         $ cp lib/yum-repos.bash .
+         (enter the repository server password and run the following command in the repository server)
+         $ cd; rm -fr .ssh; tar xvzf ssh.tar.gz

-   5.1.
-Make a backup directory and move current repo files to it.
-Copy .repo files from the repository server, i.e. master1.hadoopcluster.webranking, to /etc/yum.repos.d.
+   5.2.
+Back to the frontend machine, make a backup directory and move current repo files to it.
+Copy .repo files from the repository server, i.e. master1.hadoopcluster.webranking, to /etc/yum.repos.d using the following commands.

          $ cp lib/yum-repos.bash .
          $ ./mypdsh.bash <usernames> <ip-addresses> yum-repos.bash